BenedictC/BCJSONReader/readme.md

 EXPLAIN THAT ALL STEPS MUST BE EXPLICT AND WHY THIS EXTRA EFFORT IS A GOOD THING.

-Compared to other libaries BCJJSONContinuations is slightly more verbose.
+Compared to other libaries BCJJSONContinuations is more verbose.
 This is (in part) by design.
 For example, some other libraries attempt to automatically map from dictionaries to objects.
 BCJJSONContinuations shuns 'magic' like this in favour of explict statements.
 Avoiding magic makes it much easier to fix bugs when they inevitable appear.

+If you're lucky enough to be dealing with well structed JSON then you may be better off using a simplier library.

 # Examples